 The True History of the Pentacle

-The Oracle Institute chose the Pentacle as a symbol for its humanitarian work after considering dozens of potential logos.
-We selected the Pentacle because of its noble history and the fact that the Truth about this ancient symbol – like all Truth – needs to be revealed.
+After considering hundreds of potential logos, The Oracle Institute chose the Pentacle as a symbol of its humanitarian work due to the noble history of this symbol and based on the fact that the Truth about this ancient icon – like all Truth – needs to be protected and revealed.

 The oldest known use of the Pentacle dates to 3,000 B.C.E., when it was used by the Sumerians and Babylonians to depict angles and provide directional orientation.
-Scholars believe that these civilizations also used the Pentacle for astrological purposes, assigning the five points to the planets: Mercury, Mars, Jupiter, Saturn, and Venus.
+Scholars believe that these civilizations also used the Pentacle for astrological purposes, assigning the five points to the five planets they could see with the naked eye: Mercury, Mars, Jupiter, Saturn, and Venus.